 2 people sharing for $5?
 That’s FIVE DOLLARS.
 And you thought the days of budget backpacking were over?
 Not just yet!
 Just 10 minute walk from the beach, in a mountain setting.
 I would have loved this before my online money making days began!

 Palawan lives up to the hype, and the Philippines should be one of the most visited countries in the world.
-The fact that it isn’t works in our favour, it’s less crowded, it stays great value and the wonderful Filipino people stay wonderful!
-And yes, if you go to Palawan, for sure go to El Nido and Coron, but DO NOT miss out on Sabang.
+The fact that it isn’t, works in our favour, it’s less crowded, it stays great value and the wonderful Filipino people stay wonderful!
+And yes, if you go to Palawan, for sure go to El Nido and Coron, but DO NOT miss out on Sabang Beach.
 It’s worth so, so much more than a one-day trip to the underground river.
-I’d give at least 3 full days to explore the area, prepare to be blow away, it’s something really, really special.
+I’d give at least 3 full days to explore the area, prepare to be blown away, it’s something really, really special.
 Happy travels!